Transformer

-A transformer is a passive component that transfers electrical energy from one electrical circuit to another circuit, or multiple circuits.
+In electrical engineering, a transformer is a passive component that transfers electrical energy from one electrical circuit to another circuit, or multiple circuits.
 A varying current in any coil of the transformer produces a varying magnetic flux in the transformer's core, which induces a varying electromotive force (EMF) across any other coils wound around the same core.
 Electrical energy can be transferred between separate coils without a metallic (conductive) connection between the two circuits.
 Faraday's law of induction, discovered in 1831, describes the induced voltage effect in any coil due to a changing magnetic flux encircled by the coil.

 Transformers are used to change AC voltage levels, such transformers being termed step-up or step-down type to increase or decrease voltage level, respectively.
 Transformers can also be used to provide galvanic isolation between circuits as well as to couple stages of signal-processing circuits.
 Since the invention of the first constant-potential transformer in 1885, transformers have become essential for the transmission, distribution, and utilization of alternating current electric power.
 A wide range of transformer designs is encountered in electronic and electric power applications.
 Transformers range in size from RF transformers less than a cubic centimeter in volume, to units weighing hundreds of tons used to interconnect the power grid.